CMccormick0003/Data_Science_Salary_Trends/README.md

 Bivariate analysis of the refined dataset to investiagte which fewatures to include in the model.
 ![image](https://github.com/CMccormick0003/Data_Science_Salary_Trends/assets/120672518/3f178139-3c47-4d53-9eca-58ff58af07a8)

 Tableau was used in a variety way to look at the data which preparing both models.
+The app includes links to Tableau Public with visualizations of data from th original dataset and the model.

 ### Building the model
 Model accuracy was under 20% with the refined csv.
 This was perfomred with logistic regression and a forest model.
 Several modifications were made and the final forest model used 6 job titles and 4 bins for salary.
 The features were reduced to 4 (job title, experience level, remote ratio and company size).